 Making Tax Digital - Exempt businesses

-From 1 April 2019, under the Making Tax Digital (MTD) initiative, all UK VAT registered businesses will be required to store and file their VAT transactional data digitally.
+Since 1 April 2019, under the Making Tax Digital (MTD) initiative, all UK VAT registered businesses above the VAT registration threshold have been required to file their VAT transactional data digitally.
 Since April 2020, all records must be stored digitally, and VAT returns must be prepared with a complete digital journey.
 However, several exemptions have been granted.